Last updated: 14 September 2023 & medically reviewed by Hailey Shafir

 As hallucinogens such as LSD and magic mushrooms produce euphoric effects, even in fractional doses, by activating the 5-HT2B serotonin receptor, they are impacting the neurotransmitters in the brain associated with pleasure.
 This can lead to people developing a tolerance for the chemical reaction and can place some at risk of developing a psychological addiction.
 Addiction can become all-consuming in a person’s life and holds the potential to cause great harm.

 Another potential risk of microdosing is the relatively unproven harmful and positive effects.
 As it is currently extremely difficult to get an FDA-approved test authorized to monitor the effects of microdosing in a controlled environment, researchers are forced to rely on the testimony of individuals who already microdose regularly or in the amount required by the test.
-This may lead to bias results, with little validity being put forward without a control group in place.
+This may lead to biased results, with little validity being put forward without a control group in place.

 King’s College London is currently running one of the biggest controlled experiments using psilocybin as a way to treat clinical depression.
 The study, which began trials in the early part of 2021, aims to determine whether psilocybin, given with psychological support, is a safe and effective form of therapy.
 Johns Hopkins University also has a program for psychedelic therapy trials.
 In the future, more information is expected from these trials which can help people to determine whether they are safe and effective.